dendrocyte/GLocationLib/README.md

 *Step4.add btn to your xml*

 LocationBtn: get address & set address its own<br>
-AbsLocationBtn: get lat & lng, but have to setLocationCallback(listenr)<br>
+AbsLocationBtn: get lat & lng, but have to setLocationCallback(listener)<br>

 *Step5. if your xml is for*